 - Job title

 - Payment information

 - Information about your preferences and interests, such as fundraising or dietary needs for an event

 The Charity does not collect special category or sensitive data as a matter of course.
 However, individuals may on occasion supply health-related information in relation to delivery of services by the Charity.
 For example, an individual needing befriending may share such information to enable the Charity to ‘match’ them to a volunteer; or an individual may share medical information that will help the Charity to liaise directly with a healthcare professional or similar on their behalf.
 The information is retained only as long as is necessary and is processed solely for this purpose.

 There are several ways we may collect information about you.
 These include:

 - When you provide it to us by getting in contact (phone/email/web form/via social media)

-- When you subscribe to receive our newsletter (electronic or postal) or place an order with us
+- When you subscribe to receive our newsletter (electronic or postal) or place an order with us for products or services

 - When you register for and/or attend a Charity event